Kansuler/configura/README.md

 }
 ```

-### How `ConfigurationKeysRegistered` Works
+### How `Exists` Works

-The `ConfigurationKeysRegistered` method iterates through the provided keys.
-If any key is not found in the `ConfigImpl`'s internal maps (meaning `LoadEnvironment` was not called for it, or it wasn't otherwise set), it returns a `ErrMissingVariable`.
+The `Exists` method iterates through the provided keys.
+If any key is not found in the `Config`'s internal maps (meaning `Load` was not called for it, or it wasn't otherwise set), it returns a `ErrMissingVariable`.
 This error contains a list of all the missing keys.

 This allows for robust startup checks, ensuring your application components have the configuration they need before they start running.